LincaMarius/ISAP-1_Computer_Project/README.md

 8 - Final product assembly;\
 9 - Subsequent revisions of the product as often as necessary.

-## Stage 1 - Design requirements:
-- Technology used: TTL Logic or CMOS Logic
-- Supply voltage: 5 Volts DC for TTL variant or 3 - 18 Volts DC for CMOS variant
-- Power consumption: Maximum 10 Watts
-- Power source: External
-- Final product weight: As low as possible
-- Final product dimensions: As small as possible
-- Final product production cost: As low as possible
-- Housing characteristics: Not applicable
-- Product testing mode: Manual and/or automatic testing
-- Target users: Didactic use, hobbyists
-- Project completion deadline: as soon as possible.

 ## Stage 2 - Design improvement by analyzing and modifying the block diagram
 The original Block Diagram of the SAP-1 computer can be found in the book "Digital Computer Electronics" by Albert Paul Malvino and Jerald A. Brown, on page 141 and is labeled Figure 10-1.